 His father, a nightclub owner, was a prominent figure involved in the corruption of the town, and the police are more than happy to let his murder remain unsolved.

 As Johnny Weather tries to solve the crime, he finds that more people than just the cops prefer that his father's murder remains unsolved, even the man's ex-wife, who attempts to seduce Johnny.
 The novel would be adapted as a feature film in 1986.

 In 1949, Kenneth Millar published The Moving Target, his first novel featuring a detective character who had been the subject of a short story series.

 Lew Archer, named after writer Lew Wallace and Philip Marlowe's partner Miles Archer, was not your typical detective.
 We learn a lot about him in his first novel.

-Big (6'2") and tough, yet intelligent and empathetic, Lew Archer possesses a far greater depth of humanity than the average hard-boiled detective.
+Big (6'2") and tough, yet intelligent and compassionate, Lew Archer possessed far greater depth and humanity than the average hard-boiled detective.